Managing pain is all about finding the right balance

-When you’re managing pain, like after surgery, it can be challenging to balance the risks and benefits of all pain treatment options, such as over-the-counter (OTC) pain relievers, prescription medicines, and non-drug methods.
+When you’re managing pain, like pain after surgery, it can be challenging to balance the risks and benefits of all pain management options, such as over-the-counter (OTC) pain relievers, prescription medicines, and non-drug methods.
 And while many patients may have concerns, not many are speaking up.

 Take control and make your pain management plan personal

 Some proven ways to help with pain management are OTC pain relievers, prescription medicines (such as opioids), non-drug methods (such as heat therapy or electrical nerve stimulation), and alternative therapies (such as acupuncture or massage).

 To make the most of your pain management plan, be sure to:

 Speak up!
 Express your concerns with your doctor or nurse practitioner—especially if you’re worried about opioid or non-opioid pain relief options.
 They want to know!